 What if my fatigue is not caused by allergies?

 There is a chance that you may have allergies, but also a deeper sleep issue.
-If that is the case, our physicians can refer you to one of our sleep experts at Expert Sleep Medicine.
-Here you will take a sleep test, which can be in your own bed at home.
-The results from this test will likely give you a definitive answer to why you are feeling so tired.
+If that is the case, our physicians can refer you to one of a sleep expert.
+A sleep expert may have you take a sleep test, which can be in completed your own bed at home.
+The results from this test can help your doctors determine why you are feeling so tired.